moinakg/pcompress/README.md

               LZP Preprocessing
     10 - 14 - Global Dedup block size 2KB, Adaptive Delta Encoding with extra rounds, Dispack,
               LZP Preprocessing, PackJPG filter for Jpegs.

+    NOTE:   - LZP Preprocessing and PackJPG are not available in the MPLv2 licensed version.

 Encryption
 ==========